-It should also be noted that the library also has hard copies of most tax reports listed in this course outline.
+It should also be noted that the library also has hard copies of most tax reports and ATO rulings that are listed in this course outline.
 As a general comment, you are not required to read the full case(s) in the tax reports or law reports.

 Hardcopies of Tax Cases